Drashti92/AddingLink/README.md

 # AddingLink
-This project is helpful for creating a button and make it work to connect to any webpage.
+An android project for creating a webview in the application.